How to Inspect HVAC Systems for Moisture Damage

 - Excess condensation forming during operation

-- Ice-related signs such as unusual moisture after melting
+- Ice-related signs such as water appearing after a frozen coil thaws

 - Airflow changes that coincide with moisture buildup